CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 ## VXLAN and EVPN

 Cumulus Linux supports both single and traditional VXLAN devices.
-With a traditional VXLAN device, each VNI is a separate device (for example, vni10, vni20, vni30).
+With a traditional VXLAN device, each VNI is a separate Linux device (for example, vni10, vni20, vni30).
-With a single VXLAN device, a set of VNIs represents a single device model.
+With the single VXLAN device feature, a set of VNIs represents a single Linux device.
 The single VXLAN device has a set of attributes that belong to the VXLAN construct.</br>
 Individual VNIs include a VLAN to VNI mapping, and you can specify which VLANs map to the associated VNIs.
 A single VXLAN device simplifies the configuration and reduces the overhead by replacing multiple traditional VXLAN devices with a single VXLAN device.

 Using NCLU, you can configure only the traditional (multiple) VXLAN device.
 With NVUE, you can configure only a single VXLAN device.
-Some of the VXLAN commands look similar on both CLIs, but as the implementations are different, some of them aren't.</br>
+Some of the VXLAN commands look similar on both CLIs, but as the implementations are different, some of them are not.</br>

-Below are a few similar VXLAN and EVPN commands, for full configuration and more detailed information, check out the {{<kb_link latest="cl" url="Network-Virtualization/#.md" text="Network Virtualization" >}} section in the Cumulus Linux User Guide.
+Below are a few similar VXLAN and EVPN commands, for full configuration and more detailed information, read the {{<kb_link latest="cl" url="Network-Virtualization/#.md" text="Network Virtualization" >}} section in the Cumulus Linux User Guide.

 <table>
     <tr>